SCHOOL EXPENSES

 Public schools

-If you want to contribute, pay what you can afford.
-Explain to the school that you can afford the full expenses but will contribute what you can and when you can.
+• If you wish to contribute, pay what you can afford.
+Explain to the school that you cannot afford the full expenses but will contribute what you can and when you can.

-You can also ask the school for financial assistance when you cannot afford basic compulsory items like a uniform, school excursion and basic school supplies.
-Many schools have funds set aside to cover expenses for families in financial hardship
+• You can also ask the school about financial assistance for basic compulsory items like uniform, school excursion and school supplies.
+Many schools have funds set aside to cover these types of expenses for families in financial hardship.

 Independent and Private Schools

-You might even suggest performing a professional or other service for the school in exchange for the fees or debt being reduced or waived.
+• Ask if they would consider allowing you to offer a professional or other service to the school in exchange for reducing or waiving the fees or debt.

-If you can’t afford the fees for the foreseeable future you might need to change schools.
-Try to negotiate this so it is as painless as possible for your child.
+If affording the fees seems impossible in the foreseeable future, you might need to consider changing schools.
+Try to negotiate this transition in a way that minimises disruption for your child.

 04

-If you can’t come to an agreement that you think is fair, or you believe money is being claimed you don’t owe get advice from us on your options.
+If you can’t reach a fair agreement with your school, or you believe you are being asked to pay for something you don’t owe, get advice from us about your options.

 05